resourcepool/training-java/README.md

 ###4.7.
 Web Services, REST API

 ####4.7.1.
-Jax WS / Jax RS
+Jackson
 Now, we want your webapp to also produce APIs so that clients could access the resources remotely.
-Refactor your CLI client to act as a remote client to your webapp, using either Jax-RS or Jax-WS libraries.
+To allow the creation of AngularJS, Mobile (Android/iOS) or third party clients, you should expose all features using Jackson and Spring RestController.

 ####4.7.2.
-Jackson
+Jax WS / Jax RS
-Finally, to allow the creation of AngularJS, Mobile (Android/iOS) or third party clients, you should expose the computer listing feature using Jackson and Spring RestController.
+Refactor your CLI client to act as a remote client to your webapp, using either Jax-RS or Jax-WS libraries.

 ####4.7.3.
 Final Code Review (t0 + 30 days)
 Steps to fix before final release, code quality overview and possible improvements.
 Point about UX